geky/ramrsbd/README.md

 >
 </p>

+Wikipedia and other resources often mention an optimization called [Chien's search][chiens-search] being applied here, but from reading up on the algorithm it seems to only be useful for hardware implementations.
-I've seen some other optimizations applied here, mainly [Chien's search][chiens-search], but as far as I can tell this is only really useful in hardware and doesn't actually improve our runtime when using Horner's method and GF(256) log tables.
+In software Chien's search doesn't actually improve our runtime over brute force with Horner's method and log tables ( $O\left(ne\right)$ vs
+$O\left(ne\right)$ ).

 ### Finding the error magnitudes

 Once we've found the error-locations, $X_j$, the next step is to find the error-magnitudes, $Y_j$.

-This step is relatively straightforward... kind of...
+This step is relatively straightforward... sort of...

 Recall the definition of our syndromes $S_i$: